wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 `rwmb_frontend_dashboard_edit_page_content`

-This filter is used to change the edit page content.
+This filter is used to change the edited page content.
 The edit page content is used for parsing the edit form configuration.
 It accepts only one parameter - the content in HTML.

 `rwmb_frontend_dashboard_post_title`